All Episodes

 Everyone can prove it.

-What do you how do you assess America's media.
+How do you assess America's media?

-Now I started at the beginning of this interview and I admitted I think I was wrong about you.
+Now, I started at the beginning of this interview, and I admitted I think I was wrong about you.

-And uh I apologize by the way.
+And I apologize, by the way.

 I didn't do it the last time, but I will now.

-Because I think you have done a great service for the country, and I really worried and my rationale at the time, I actually stand by it was I really thought you had compromised the security of Americans, and that's where my focus was.
+And my rationale at the time, I actually stand by it, was I really thought you had compromised the security of Americans, and that's where my focus was.

-Uh so I did have a rationale, but it turns out that I was wrong.
+So I did have a rationale, but it turns out that I was wrong.

-Um but in this instance, you know, how do you assess American media where you're doing all the work for them?
+But in this instance, you know, how do you assess American media where you're doing all the work for them?

-And I know that even the New York Times criticized you, which kind of made me laugh somewhat, Bill Keller at the Times at the time, you know, uh attacking you personally and then stealing everyone stealing everything that you put out.
+Bill Keller at the Times at the time, you know, attacking you personally and then stealing everything that you put out.

-I mean it's hilarious to me.
+I mean, it's hilarious to me.

-But you know, my question to you is how do you assess the American media?
+But, you know, my question to you is, how do you assess the American media?

 You lay out all this information.